 9. Check in with your social media person.

-Some organizations have a team dedicated to this, or may draft one knowledgeable person for the task (or it may fall onto you.
-You multiple-hat-wearer, you!).
-Whatever the case, figure out your plan for spreading the word before, during and right after the event.
+Some orgs have a team dedicated to this, or maybe it’s fallen onto you, because #multiplehats.
+Whatever the case, figure out your plan for spreading the word before, during and after the event.
 It’s never too late to figure this out, and Network for Good has some great tips for starting to wrap your head around a social event strategy.

 10. Always triple-check the collateral.

-Your event may have sponsors and generous supporters who will be listed on your event collateral.
-Triple-check that everyone who should be recognized is, and that they’re attributed correctly.
-It WILL be embarrassing if a sponsor rep points out a typo with their name on the program, or if you forget to include one of your board members on the slideshow.
-Plus, even though it shouldn’t matter, these errors can impact any future support you might receive from these folks.
+If you’re planning to list sponsors and other supporters on your event collateral, triple-check that everyone is recognized AND attributed correctly.
+It will be your personal nightmare if a sponsor points out a typo with their name on the program, or if you forget to include that new board member on the slideshow.
+And even though it shouldn’t matter, these errors can impact any future support you might receive from these folks.

 I know I said 10, but I have one more…and that’s to take a breather!
-You’re working hard and it’s all coming together.
-Success largely depends on preparation, but a small piece of it is faith.
-Keep calm and trust that things will fall into place.
+You’re working hard and you’ve planned this thing like a boss.
+It’s all going to come together.

 Are you in the midst of your annual event season right now too?
 How do you keep yourself together?